Malwoiniak/funny-games/README.md

 And then you die.

-portugifier: Turns the user's input name into Portuguese name of noble origin.
+portugifiy: Turns the user's input name into Portuguese name of noble origin.

 Done to practice Python as a gift-joke for my expat collegues to help them 'blend in' in Portugal (also to mock off national tendency of names being very long).